 - Has had abdominal pain for more than 2 hours.

-- Can vomiting and diarrhea be the signs of another health condition?
+Can vomiting and diarrhea be prevented or avoided?

 Avoiding foods that might be undercooked or raw can prevent vomiting and diarrhea.
 Since it can be caused by many things, though, it may not always be possible to avoid.

 Anyone who has had several bouts of vomiting or diarrhea will need to replace lost fluids and electrolytes.

 - For babies: If you are breastfeeding, continue to give your baby breastmilk.
 Breastmilk has fluids and electrolytes needed to prevent dehydration.
 Your healthcare provider may also want you to give your baby an oral rehydration solution (ORS).
 Formula-fed babies should continue to take their usual formula while they have diarrhea.
 Do not dilute the formula.
 Your healthcare provider may also suggest switching from formula to an ORS, and then switching back.

 - For toddlers and young children: Use an ORS, which contains the right mix of salt, sugar, potassium and other nutrients to help replace lost body fluids.
 You should avoid giving your child plain water and soft drinks.
 Water alone does not contain enough salt and nutrients to help with dehydration.
 Soft drinks are typically very high in sugar and can irritate your child’s stomach.

 - For adults and seniors: To replace the fluids lost from vomiting and diarrhea, adults and seniors should try to drink at least 7 8-ounce (207 to 240 ml) glasses of water each day.
 Seniors may also use ORS or liquid meal replacements to help replace lost body fluids.